-You are submit your homework by running the submithwk command that I have written for this purpose, following the instructions below exactly!
+How do you put it in that directory?
+You submit your homework by running the submithwk command that I have written for this purpose.
+You must do exactly what the instructions below state!
 Do not deviate from these instructions.

 To be precise: